List of Hot Adult Contemporary number ones of 1989: Notes

 a.
 Due to the holiday period, Billboard did not publish an issue dated December 30, 1989.
-The issue dated January 6, 1990, showed the previous week's position of every song in the Hot Adult Contemporary chart as identical to the chart dated December 23, which would have given "Another Day in Paradise" a fifth consecutive week at number one and Phil Collins a total of eight weeks at number one during 1989.
-Billboard has since published a revised chart dated December 30 on their website showing "How Am I Supposed to Live Without You" at number one.
+The issue dated January 6, 1990 showed the previous week's position of every song in the Hot Adult Contemporary chart as identical to the chart dated December 23, which would have given "Another Day in Paradise" a fifth consecutive week at number one and Phil Collins a total of eight weeks at number one during 1989.
+Billboard has since published a revised chart dated December 30 on its website showing "How Am I Supposed to Live Without You" at number one.